trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CanTheUser.md

 **Type**

-Map&lt;FLSType, Boolean&gt;&gt;
+Map<FLSType, Boolean>>

 **Description**

-`Map&lt;String, Map&lt;FLSType, Boolean&gt;&gt;`
+`Map<String, Map<FLSType, Boolean>>`

 ##### `doLoad(String objType)` → `Object`

 Required method for the CacheBuilder interface.
 Used here to either calculate an objects per-user FLS, OR to return it from Cache.
-The return datastructure for this is Map&lt;String, Map&lt;FLSType,Boolean&gt;&gt; and represents: FieldName -&gt; FLStype -&gt; True/False
+The return datastructure for this is Map<String, Map<FLSType,Boolean>> and represents: FieldName -> FLStype -> True/False

 ###### Parameters
 |Param|Description|